Regression Equilibrium in Electricity Markets: Conclusions

 \section{Conclusions}

-This paper revealed the benefits of coordinating machine learning models in electricity markets, particularly in the application to wind power forecasting.
-It established the concept of regression equilibrium, in which wind power producers not only maximize their profits, but also improve the coordination of day-ahead and real-time markets, ensuring the least-cost dispatch solution.
-The results on the standard IEEE test system demonstrated a significant boost of $14$-$28\%$ in wind power profits and system cost reduction of 3\% on average (9\% in the worst case) in the equilibrium state.
-Moreover, although wind power generation is commonly explained by similar features, we found that the system-optimal features differ among wind farms, depending on their location in the grid.
+In this paper, we established the concept of regression equilibrium, where wind power producers optimize their forecast models against prices in day-ahead and real-time markets.
+This not only maximizes their profits but also implicitly improves the coordination between these markets, ensuring the least-cost dispatch solution.
+The results on the standard IEEE test system demonstrated that equilibrium leads to significant improvements in wind power profits as well as a reduction in dispatch costs, with more significant improvements in the worst-case tail of the cost distribution.
+Moreover, we found that the system-optimal forecast features vary among wind power producers, depending on their location in the grid.

+This work points to the new research direction, where ML models are reconsidered in terms of their market impacts and the ability of existing markets to sustain potentially drastic impacts that these models may have.
+There are several avenues for future work.
+First, we plan to include more ML users and relax the energy-only market assumption.
+For example, we will model self-committing generation units deciding their commitment status using trained classifiers in the spirit of \cite{10530167}.
+This way, we will study market interactions among heterogeneous ML models.
+Next, we will include the virtual bidders \cite{hogan2016virtual} who are likely to be affected by the new regression equilibrium.
+Specifically, as the regression equilibrium improves the temporal coordination between the day-ahead and real-time markets, the virtual bidders will have less inefficiency to profit from and are likely to see smaller profit margins.